 You can create a Garmin Adventure of the ATV Trail in BaseCamp.
 This allows you to travel the trail in BaseCamp.
 It’s a fun feature.
 You do this by:

 In the left-hand column of BaseCamp is a box called “Garmin Adventures.”

 Part of enjoying a new ATV ride is being prepared.
 We feel that preparation should include a thorough study of the maps of the area before you go.
 Another valuable tool is Google Earth.
 By studying Google Earth you will become familiar with the trail layout and surrounding topography that you will recognize when you are actually on the trail.
-This has helped us many times as we have traveled these trails for the first time
+This has helped us many times as we have traveled these trails for the first time.
+We highly recommend this.

 If you do not have Google Earth on your computer or your mobile device, we have provided the following links so that you can download it.

 How to Download and Open This Google Earth Waypoint and Trail File:

 You download the Google Earth file by clicking the link above.

 You will be asked to save it somewhere on your computer.

 Make sure you save it in a place where you can find it because you will need it to upload to Google Earth on your computer.
 Now do the following: